freeCodeCamp/freeCodeCamp/guide/english/angular/pipes/index.md

 Formatting date strings takes a fair bit of hacking with the JavaScript `Date` object.
 The DatePipe provides a powerful way to format dates assuming the given input is a valid time format.

+#### TitleCasePipe
+Transforms text to title case.
+Capitalizes the first letter of each word, and transforms the rest of the word to lower case.
+Words are delimited by any whitespace character, such as a space, tab, or line-feed character.

 ```typescript
 // example.component.ts